Helping young adults succeed in work, relationships and life.

 - Substance Abuse

 Growing evidence points to the serious impact of chronic substance abuse on young adult development.
-Recent research is demonstrating ways in which alcohol and other drugs affect the growing brain.
+Recent research is demonstrating ways in which alcohol and other drugs affect the developing brain.
 Dependence and abuse of drugs and alcohol interfere with achieving the typical developmental tasks of early adulthood.

 - Race, Ethnicity, Sexual Identity